Djihad Bizimana

-Djihad Bizimana (born 12 December 1996) is a Rwandan professional footballer who plays as a defensive midfielder for Libyan Premier League club Al Ahli and the Rwanda national team.
+Djihad Bizimana (born 12 December 1996) is a Rwandan professional footballer who plays as a defensive midfielder for Algerian club CS Constantine and the Rwanda national team.

 Club career

 Bizimana is a youth product of Etincelles since the age of 15, and began his career with Rayon.
 On 26 April 2018, Bizimana joined Waasland-Beveren from the Rwandan club APR.
 Bizimana made his professional debut for Waasland-Beveren in a 2-2 Belgian First Division A tie with S.V.
 Zulte Waregem on 28 July 2018.

 On 28 May 2021, he agreed to join Deinze in the Belgian First Division B.

 On 26 July 2023, he joined Ukrainian Premier League side FC Kryvbas on a two-year deal.
 He made his debut for the club in a Premier League match against Oleksandriya, coming on as a substitute in the 46th minute.

 On February 6, 2025, Bizimana signed a two-year contract with Al Ahli SC for an undisclosed fee.

+On 31 January 2026, he joined Algerian club CS Constantine.